 In contrast, the outer box – highlighted in vivid green – represents the kind of triple-play action we think is necessary to bring education to the next level.

-In my next post, I will raise the question as to why it is imperative we take a long hard look at the current model of academic content creation and provisioning.
-After which, I will explain why I believe open content and real learning is the first set of keys to unlock the real value of 21st-century education.
-The following posts will address the remaining segments of this triple-play approach.
+Final comment.
+We think it is imperative to take a long hard look at the current model of academic content creation and provisioning.
+We also believe open content and real learning is the first set of keys to unlock the real value of 21st-century education.
+Yet the overall strategy rests on addressing all segments of this triple-play approach.